LONDON For a writer who explored the world of men without women, Ernest Hemingway certainly liked to have women around him.

 Gellhorn, revered by a new generation of female foreign correspondents, comes over as the least endearing of the wives.

-Wood, who teaches creative writing at London's Goldsmiths college, traveled to various spots on the Hemingway map to research the novel and also put in many hours at the British Library.
+Wood, who teaches creative writing at London's Goldsmiths college, travelled to various spots on the Hemingway map to research the novel and also put in many hours at the British Library.
 As result, the novel is packed with detail, down to the Miro picture hanging on the wall of the Paris apartment.

 Still, she said, she still had not quite solved the mystery of Hemingway's dependence on women.